digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ## Final Notes

 In the end we can see that it's very easy to handle and overcome some special situations if having the right tools at hand.
 In this tutorial we talked about a simple solution that can automatically recover cluster nodes in case the `kubelet` dies or becomes unresponsive.
 This can happen when the worker node is overloaded  or due to some unexpected networking issues.
-High load can be caused by not following good practices when it comes to Pod resources limits, like not setting them at all or using inadequate values.
+High load can be caused by not following good practices when it comes to `Pod resources limits`, like not setting them at all or using inadequate values.

 ## Contributing

 If you have suggestions or other ideas please feel free to open a PR or CC the maintainer.
-We value your feedback.
+We value your feedback!

 ## Credits